 Define Your Ideal Customer Profile (ICP)

 Before anything else, you need a precise definition of who you’re selling to.
-Your Ideal Customer Profile (ICP) should include industry, company size, geographic market, technology stack, revenue range, and key pain points.
+Your Ideal Customer Profile should cover industry, company size, geographic market, technology stack, revenue range, and key pain points.
 A vague ICP leads to wasted prospecting effort.
 Our practical guide to defining your B2B addressable market walks through this in detail.

 Build a Quality Prospecting List